 What are your three biggest takeaways in your journey as an entrepreneur?

-They are to think, to wait and eat bitter.
+They are to think, to wait and eat better.

 Being able to wait meant we planned years ahead and timed the 2023 launch of new PFAS regulations in the US with years of scientific work to have a product ready with third party validation.